League of Wives: Origins

-Notable Members
+Notable members

 Sybil Stockdale's husband, Jim Stockdale, was shot down in North Vietnam in 1965.
 She then received a letter from her husband, who had become a POW, in April 1966 and asked for his status to be changed from MIA to POW.
 After receiving the letter from her husband, Stockdale began organizing meetings between the wives.
 Her original efforts were based in San Diego.

 Barbara Keenan sought help from the American military when her husband disappeared and they suggested that she receive medical care, then treated her with tranquilizers.
 In 1968, Keenan had become impatient from waiting and keeping silent, and she turned to political activism.
-She engaged in volunteer work for the League and attended their social events.
-She later became the head of a more radical group of activists, “Families for Intermediate Release” (FIR).
-In 1971, the FIR publicly criticized the League of Wives for failing to reach its humanitarian goals and adopted an antiwar position, violating several conditions of involvement in the League.
+She engaged in volunteer work for the league and attended their social events.
+She later became the head of a more radical group of activists, "Families for Intermediate Release" (FIR).
+In 1971, the FIR publicly criticized the League of Wives for failing to reach its humanitarian goals and adopted an antiwar position, violating several conditions of involvement in the league.

-Louise Mulligan was given the job of Coordinator in the League by Sybil Stockdale.
-Mulligan oversaw the curating of the League’s newsletter, which was distributed to other POWs’ families through the Department of Defense.
+Louise Mulligan was given the job of coordinator in the league by Sybil Stockdale.
+Mulligan oversaw the curating of the league's newsletter, which was distributed to other POWs' families through the Department of Defense.

-Iris Powers was the mother of a missing US Army non-commissioned officer and became a member of the League in the later stages of its formation.
-She eventually served as the League’s first National Coordinator.
-Her efforts broadened the League’s scope of consideration to include South Vietnam Army personnel.
-She personally visited 700 US Army enlistees’ families and compiled a list of significant reforms for US Army policy, which were eventually accepted and implemented.
+Iris Powers was the mother of a missing US Army non-commissioned officer and became a member of the league in the later stages of its formation.
+She eventually served as the league's first national coordinator.
+Her efforts broadened the league's scope of consideration to include South Vietnam Army personnel.
+She personally visited 700 US Army enlistees' families and compiled a list of significant reforms for US Army policy, which were eventually accepted and implemented.

 Campaigns

-Letters To The Government
+Letters to the government

-Letter writing campaigns were consistently used to promote the League's mission since before its official establishment and remained a central strategy of the League.
-Members of the League began sending letters appealing to the government individually starting in 1965.
+Letter-writing campaigns were consistently used to promote the league's mission since before its official establishment and remained a central strategy of the league.
+Members of the league began sending letters appealing to the government individually starting in 1965.
 The lack of response largely inspired the formation of the organization.

 The first letter sent as the League of Wives was addressed to Washington and requested a meeting with a representative of the Department of State to address their concerns.
-Three weeks after this letter was sent, Ambassador Harriman’s assistant met with the wives in San Diego.
+Three weeks after this letter was sent, Ambassador Harriman's assistant met with the wives in San Diego.

 Letter-writing campaigns were launched to appeal not only to the US government but also to a number of leaders around the globe, as well as international organizations to raise awareness and receive aid and information.
-The League also reached out to international media outlets to spread the news.
-Articles on the Vietnam War POW/MIA issue and the League’s efforts to remedy it were published in Berlin, Cairo, and other regions around the world.
+The league also reached out to international media outlets to spread the news.
+Articles on the Vietnam War POW/MIA issue and the league's efforts to remedy it were published in Berlin, Cairo, and other regions around the world.